sarthakagrawal927/ProductivityServer/README.md

 // GET

-// returns the time table & tasks for the day
+// returns the time table & tasks for the day, maybe just get this in get User request /today/
-/today/
 /tomorrow/
 /date/:date